-Physical Education And Health For Educators
+Physical Education & Health for Educators

 This course will help students identify the importance of a healthy lifestyle with the knowledge of human movement and motor skills.
 Students will explore the principles of exercise science and its impact on health, while developing self-confidence and self-worth.
 This course also defines and provides a context for the classroom teacher to teach and assess K-8 students in the area of physical education and health based on state and national standards.
 This course includes framework-based teaching strategies effective in helping K-8 students develop a variety of motor skills and abilities, recognize the importance of a healthy lifestyle and the goals of lifelong health, gain knowledge of human movement, understand growth and development, and learn the rules and strategies of games and sports.
 Instructional approaches for the integration of physical education and health with other content areas are explored.